Singular holomorphic foliations by curves. III: Zero Lelong numbers: Geometry of singular flow boxes

 For the sake of completeness, we give here an alternative argument which permit us to get the decomposition \eqref{e:decomposition} directly without using Proposition \ref{P:decomposition}.
-Observe that if $\alpha$ is any smooth form of degree 1 or 2 on $\I,$ then $T \wedge \pi^* (\alpha) = 0.$
+Since $T$ is a directed current of bidegree $(1,1),$ we see that if $\alpha$ is any smooth form of degree 1 or 2 on $\I,$ then $T \wedge \pi^* (\alpha) = 0.$

 Consider the family $\mathcal F$ of all positive $\ddc$-closed $(1, 1)$-currents $R$ on $\U$ which are vertical in the sense that $R \wedge \pi^* (\alpha) = 0$ for any smooth form $\alpha$ of degree 1 or 2 on $\I.$